-5.1.
-PEC's Chief Financial Officer (CFO) has overall responsibility for this Policy.
-Under the direction of the CFO, PEC's Finance Department is responsible for enforcing this Policy, establishing operational procedures, reporting mechanisms, and training to ensure work results conform to this Policy.
-PEC employees and any contract personnel are responsible for following this Policy.
+- 5.1.
+PEC's Chief Financial Officer ("(CFO")) has overall responsibility for this policy.
+Policy.
+Under the direction of the CFO, PEC's Finance Department is responsible for enforcing this policyPolicy, establishing operational procedures, reporting mechanisms, and training to ensure work results conform to this policyPolicy.
+PEC employees and any contract personnel are responsible for following this policy.Policy. - 5.2.

-5.2.
 The Assembly List will be modified from time to time as new Assembly Units are approved or existing Assembly Units are inactivated by the PEC Standards Committee.
 The PEC Standards Committee generally keeps PEC construction standards up to date and in compliance with the National Electric Safety Code and other applicable regulations and standards.